Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 Furthermore, even though winafl is supposed to only record "unique" crashes, in my experience, it does save a lot of input files that trigger the same bug.

 To assist in the crash triaging, I wrote a custom debugger whose goal is to run the crashing inputs and generate a hash that uniquely identifies a given bug.
-While not perfect in isolating unique bugs, it has helped cut down the amount of manual work significantly (turning ~1000 unique crashes reported by winafl into ~50 different hashes).
+While not perfect in isolating unique bugs, it has helped cut down the amount of manual work significantly (turning ~1000 "unique" crashes reported by winafl into ~50 different hashes).
 This is a generic tool that is not tied to this particular target so I won't detail it here but here is [a link to the github project](https://github.com/Richard-AC/TriageTool) for more information.

 ## Root cause analysis